DVLO: Deep Visual-LiDAR Odometry with Local-to-Global Feature Fusion and Bi-Directional Structure Alignment: Introduction

 \section{Introduction}

-Visual/LiDAR odometry is a fundamental task in the field of robotics and computer vision, which aims to estimate the relative pose transformation between two consecutive images or point clouds.
-It is widely applied in autonomous driving \cite{zheng2021efficient, wang2021pwclo}, SLAM \cite{wang2021f, zhang2014loam}, and virtual/augmented reality \cite{concha2021instant, li2024rd}, etc. Recently, the multi-modal odometry \cite{graeter2018limo, wang2021dv, zhuoins20234drvo} has been gaining increasing attention because it can take advantage of complementary information from different modalities.
-In this paper, we mainly focus on the investigation of the visual-LiDAR fusion odometry.
+Visual/LiDAR odometry is a fundamental task in the field of computer vision and robotics, which estimates the relative pose transformation between two consecutive images or point clouds.
+It is widely applied in autonomous driving \cite{jiang2024neurogauss4d, wang2021pwclo,zhu2024semgauss,wu2024emie}, SLAM \cite{deng2024compact, zhu2024sni, deng2024plgslam, wu2024dvn}, navigation \cite{10486967,liutnnls,10560465} etc. Recently, the multi-modal odometry \cite{graeter2018limo, wang2021dv, zhuoins20234drvo} has gained increasing attention because it can take advantage of complementary information from different modalities and possess the strong robustness for asymmetric sensor degradation \cite{deng2023long}.